|

 This is simply a circular piece of cardboard cut to fit over the corrector plate of

-your SCT.
+your SCT or objective lens of your refractor.
 It has two 1 inch diameter holes cut out of it that are opposite each

 other and as close to the edge of the corrector plate as possible.
 Place this card